Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

-Liberal Arts Degree Program Overview
+Liberal Arts Bachelor's Degree Program

 The Liberal Arts major offers students the opportunity to gain a broad-based understanding of a number of disciplines including humanities, philosophy and theology, modern languages, social and behavioral science, and mathematics and natural sciences.
 The major leads to a Bachelor of Science or a Bachelor of Arts degree in Liberal Arts.